-SUBRECIPIENT HANDBOOK 2025
+SUBRECIPIENT HANDBOOK FY 2025-2026

-Lisa Ann L. Mangat Chief Deputy Director Policy & Administration The California Governor's Office of Emergency Services' (Cal OES) Victim Services Branch (VSB) is pleased to release this current, revised edition of the Subrecipient Handbook.
+Lisa Ann L. Mangat Chief Deputy Director Policy & Administration The California Governor's Office of Emergency Services' (Cal OES) Victim Services Branch (VSB) is pleased to release this current edition of the Subrecipient Handbook.
 This handbook outlines all requirements that apply to Grant Subawards administered by the VSB and replaces all previous editions.

-This Subrecipient Handbook is applicable for all current Grant Subawards with a Grant Subaward performance period start date of October 1, 2024, or later.
+This Subrecipient Handbook is applicable for all Grant Subawards effective July 1, 2025.